HackYourFuture-CPH/program/guidelines/ai-usage.md

 We also take into account that while the world is exploding with the introduction of AI, and changing rapidly every day, the impact of AI in the long term on our day-to-day work and lives is still unclear.

-For now, we know AI is a useful tool in many use cases - we also use it internally at HYF for many tasks!
+For now, we know AI is a useful tool with a vast variety of applications.
+It has also made its way into many of our internal workflows at HYF.
 Therefore, to maintain realism and fairness, we aim to support a reasonable and effective usage of AI.
-During your time at HYF, you will also have the opportunity to learn more about AI, how to use it, and it's place in the workplace.
+During your time at HYF, you will also have the opportunity to learn more about AI, how to get the best of it, and its place in the workplace.

 It is, however, important for us to continue to evaluate your personal level of experience, knowledge, skills and progress - because that's what we're here to help you with!
 That’s why we require you to be able to communicate and explain all of your answers and code in detail (e.g. in the interviews, submitting assignments etc.) without the help of AI.